DimitarKdb/SVG-EDITOR-PROJ/README.md

 This project is structured to accommodate new features, such as:

-- Additional shape types
+- Additional shape types.
-- Advanced editing capabilities
+- Advanced editing capabilities.
-- Export to different file formats
+- Export to different file formats.